kamranahmedse/developer-roadmap/src/data/roadmaps/frontend/content/dns-and-how-it-works@hkxw9jPGYphmjhTjw8766.md

 # DNS

-DNS (Domain Name System) translates human-readable domain names (e.g., www.example.com) into IP addresses computers use.
-It's a global, decentralized system of servers.
-When you enter a domain name, DNS servers find the corresponding IP address, letting your browser connect to the website.
-This makes navigating the internet easy, as you don't need to remember numeric IP addresses.
+DNS (Domain Name System) translates human-readable domain names into IP addresses through a global, decentralized server network.
+Enables easy internet navigation by converting names like www.example.com to numeric addresses browsers can connect to.

 Visit the following resources to learn more: